-Lost and found articles are placed in the wooden box and coat rack near the front office.
+Lost and found articles are placed on the hangers in the locker bay.
 Parents and children are urged to check the box for lost articles.
 Every effort will be made to return lost items to their owner.
 Proper marking of clothing and other articles is important to returning these items to their owners.
 Items left after school is out in June are donated to Goodwill.